dolivetree/documentation/language/advanced-concepts/sequences.md

 # Sequences

-In Deci, a sequence is a list of quantities separated by a step.
+In Decipad, a sequence is a list of quantities separated by a step.

 ## Creating a sequence